Versatility makes HUDDIG City ideal for service jobs at construction sites

 Magnus is really happy with his varied work in road construction in the area around Helsingborg, near his home.
 Over the years, Magnus and his clients have gotten to know each other, making work more enjoyable.
 Even when they have changed their employer, Magnus has followed them as a supplier.

 – We know what to expect of each other and I get responsibility as well as great freedom.
 They know what you can achieve with a HUDDIG and know that it’s efficient.
-There are always jobs for a backhoe loader at a construction site.
+There are always jobs for an excavator loader at a construction site.